springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Most in-line images supplied in article content provide alternative text, or descriptions, or figure captions.
-We are working towards full support.
+With rare exceptions, most images supplied by Springer Nature provide alternative text, or descriptions, or figure captions.
+We may use WAI-ARIA techniques to link some complex images with their descriptions if alternative text is unable to provide adequate context.
 <br><br>
-Some images, such as icons on user interface elements, are known to have inadequate or missing text alternatives.
+Images such as icons on user interface elements may be identified with visible text labels, visually-hidden text, or WAI-ARIA techniques.
+Some icons (e.g. "next" and "previous" pagination controls on search results pages) are known to have inadequate or missing text alternatives.
 We are actively working to find and repair these problems.
 <br><br>
 We mark up some images so that they can be ignored by Assistive Technologies if they are <a href="https://www.w3.org/TR/WCAG21/#dfn-pure-decoration"><i>pure decoration</i></a> (as defined by WCAG 2.1).
 <br><br>
 Third party scripts may inject non-text content without text alternatives, or with inadequate text alternatives.
-These may include images in advertising scripts.
+These include the Freshdesk customer services widget, and may include images in advertising scripts.
 When we become aware of deficiencies, we contact third party suppliers to request repairs.
+<br><br>
+When supplied by authors who publish with us, some complex images may lack adequate alternative text, descriptions, and/or captions.
+Examples may include images of charts, graphs, or maps.
+Generally, these images are used to supplement text content.
+A large-scale and currently-active programme of work to improve alternative text content submitted by our authors is under way to address this.
 </td>
 </tr>
 <tr id="audio-only-and-video-only-prerecorded" valign="top">